-Students will work in groups throughout the semester to develop the report and presentation.
+The group project involves the preparation of a written marketing plan for an innovative product as well as a formal presentation of the marketing plan to the class.
+A detailed assignment sheet will be available on Canvas.
+Students will work in groups throughout the semester to develop the marketing plan and presentation.
+These groups will be primarily self-selected following an in-class activity on February 12.
+Students may submit one request to be randomly assigned to another group, but after February 19, all groups are final.
 Students will receive a group mark on these group assignments.
-In the rare case that a group member does not contribute to the project, individual marks may be assigned.
+That said, students will prepare a team contract and there will be a peer evaluation grade.
+Furthermore, in the rare case that a group member does not contribute to the project, individual marks may be assigned.
 Note: Group members must make a genuine, constructive effort to encourage the involvement of its members, and to secure agreement on the team contract.
-Students also have an obligation to find out which group they are enrolled in and to contact this group.
+Individual students also have an obligation to find out which group they are enrolled in and to contact this group.
+The group marketing plan rubric will be available on canvas, and the presentation rubric is available below: